ORTHOPAEDIC CELL THERAPY

 What is ASCT?

-The adipose-derived stem cell is safer and easily accessible compared to other stem cell alternatives.
-Dr. Peter Lewis and the Surecell team are the most experienced PRP (Platelet Rich Plasma) and ASCT doctors in Australia.
+The adipose-derived cell is safer and easily accessible compared to other cell alternatives.
+Dr. Peter Lewis and the Surecell team are the most experienced PRP (Platelet-Rich Plasma) and ASCT doctors in Australia.

 What does the process involve?

-The doctor will harvest the adipose stem cells from your belly fat using a liposuction technique.
+The doctor will harvest the adipose cells from your belly fat using a liposuction technique.

 A nurse will take your blood (like a normal blood test), which will be spun in a centrifuge to isolate the plasma component.
 This plasma is rich in platelets and growth factors.